The Annex: Annex style house

 The Annex is home to many examples of a uniquely Torontonian style of house that was popular among the city's elite in the late nineteenth century.
-Examples of this style survive in the former upper class areas along Jarvis and Sherbourne Street, and also around the University of Toronto campus.
+Examples of this style survive in the former upper class areas along Jarvis and Sherbourne Street, and also around the University of Toronto St. George.
 Most of these buildings are found in the Annex, and the style is thus known by some as the 'Annex style house.'

 The original conception is attributed to E. J. Lennox, the most prominent architect in late nineteenth century Toronto.
 His design for the residence of contractor Lewis Lukes at 37 Madison Avenue (completed in 1887) introduced a design that would be imitated and modified over the next two decades.

 The Annex style house borrows elements from both the American Richardsonian Romanesque and the British Queen Anne Revival.
 Annex style houses typically feature large rounded Romanesque arches, along with Queen Anne style decorative items such as turrets.
 Attics are emphasized in the exterior architecture.
 The houses are most often made of brick, though some also incorporate Credit Valley sandstone.

 Originally built for some of the city's wealthiest citizens, the houses are generally large.
 As the wealthy moved away from the neighbourhood, many of the houses were subdivided into apartments.

 Seaton Village

-Seaton Village, or the 'West Annex' as it is sometimes incorrectly known, is west of Bathurst Street and includes the Koreatown shopping district at its southern border.
-While Seaton Village shares several characteristics with The Annex (notably its architecture and its popularity with University of Toronto students), it is generally quieter, more family-oriented, and has smaller, less expensive homes.
+Seaton Village, or the "West Annex" as it is sometimes incorrectly known, is west of Bathurst Street and includes the Koreatown shopping district at its southern border.
+While Seaton Village shares several characteristics with the Annex (notably its architecture and its popularity with University of Toronto students), it is generally quieter, more family-oriented, and has smaller, less expensive homes.

 Vermont Square Park is near the centre of Seaton Village.
 The park has a playground, including a wading pool.
 St. Albans Boys and Girls club and the Bill Bolton hockey arena are also located in the park.

 Clinton Street features a house almost totally covered with circular "woodcakes" cut from billiards cues.